microsoft/debug-adapter-protocol/specification.md

   endLine?: number;

   /**
-   * The end column of breakpoint location if the location covers a range.
+   * The end position of a breakpoint location (if the location covers a range).
+   * Position is measured in UTF-16 code units and the client capability
+   * `columnsStartAt1` determines whether it is 0- or 1-based.
    */
   endColumn?: number;
 }